Walking Tour

 * * *

-"When I was walking around through the crowd last night, people were quite teary, people were hugging each other… It was quite emotional especially people who have been in the community for a couple of decades who could really appreciate the historical value of this building… [It's] basically known worldwide as an iconic landmark commemorating the northern part of British Columbia and the Alaska Highway… It is just an incredible loss."2
+"When I was walking around through the crowd last night, people were quite teary, people were hugging each other… It was quite emotional, especially people who have been in the community for a couple of decades who could really appreciate the historical value of this building… [It's] basically known worldwide as an iconic landmark commemorating the northern part of British Columbia and the Alaska Highway… It is just an incredible loss."2

-27. CIBC
+27. The CIBC

 South Peace Historical Society 2000.070.001